VA Loans for Civilians

 You also must show that you have sufficient income to comfortably meet the loan payments each month and keep all taxes up-to-date.
 But if you don't have enough funds coming in each month to maintain the property and keep the house up to snuff, you may not qualify for the loan.

 There are other perks that are affiliated with VA loans that civilians can now take advantage of.
 The seller is allowed to give up to 6 percent of the sale price to help the borrower pay for closing costs.
-This money can also go towards the VA Funding Fee, a requirement that's 2.25 percent of the loan amount.
+This money can also go towards the VA Funding Fee, a requirement that ranges from 0.5-3.3 percent of the loan amount.